OleksiiLevchenco/SnakeGame/README.md

 The more apples there are on the field - the faster they appear.
 If their number becomes greater than the critical value - you lose.

-Also I implemented field area adjustment, pause mode, and "game over".
+Also I implemented field area adjustment, pause mode, "new game" and "game over".

 I've finished it a long time ago.
 Today I would change a few things in it, but I've decided to leave it as it is.